cyrus2281/notes/README.md

 * [Platforms](./resources/platforms.md): These are website that offer courses or learning material on different topics in mathematics and machine learning.
 * [Video Series](./resources/video_series.md): These are YouTube video series that explain a topic in detail.
 * [Videos](./resources/videos.md): These are single videos that explain a topic in detail.
+* [Courses](./resources/courses.md): These are online courses or instructors from platforms like Udemy, Coursera, etc.

 ## Contributing